 - Personal or family history.
 You are more likely to experience feelings of depression if you have a history of previous depression, an anxiety disorder, or another mental illness.
 You are also 2 to 3 times more likely to experience feelings of depression if one or both of your parents were diagnosed with depression.

-- Medical problems—such as cancer, kidney disease, heart disease, or Parkinson's disease—or alcohol or substance abuse or withdrawal.
+- Medical problems—such as cancer, kidney disease, heart disease, or Parkinson's disease—or substance use disorder or withdrawal.

 - Stressful life events, such as changing jobs, the loss of a job, or children leaving home.